 Click on the First Page break section to display and customize the progress bar on your multi-step form.

-This reveals a new panel in your form builder to choose your progress indicator style and color.
+You’ll then see a new panel in your form builder to choose your progress indicator style and color.

 If you choose the Connectors or Circles progress indicator style, you can also change the page title to show users which stage they’re at in your form.